Exponential convergence of Sobolev gradient descent for a class of nonlinear eigenproblems: Introduction

 Specifically, an example of nonlinear Schr\"odinger eigenproblem from \cite{bao2019ground} will be rigorously discussed in Section \ref{sec:gen}.
 This example has an extra high-order interaction term $- \delta \Delta (|v|^2)v$ where $\delta \ge 0$.
 Classical methods that work for (\ref{eq:eig_original}) could become inefficient or unstable for this problem.
 A density function reformulation $\rho := |u|^2$ was proposed in \cite{bao2019computing}, but it has to treat the lack of continuity of $\nabla \sqrt{\rho}$ near $0^+$ with extra regularization.
 Therefore the adaptive Sobolev gradient descent is advantageous for its simplicity and fast convergence.

-We remark that if the domain is convex, an alternative approach to derive local linear convergence rate of gradient descent methods is to use \emph{strong convexity} (SC).
+We remark that if the domain is convex, an alternative approach to derive local linear convergence rate\footnote{Both \emph{exponential} and \emph{linear convergence} refer to the case where $err_{k} \le c^k \cdot err_0$ for some $0<c<1$.
+In this paper we use both terms interchangeably.
+The term \emph{linear convergence} is more popular in the optimization community.} of gradient descent methods is to use \emph{strong convexity} (SC).
 This is especially popular in the finite dimensional data science problems \cite{chi2019nonconvex}.
 Attempts have also been made to extend it to nonconvex settings like manifolds.
 Some works in this direction can be found in \cite{absil2009optimization,cances2020convergence}.
 We emphasize that our approach using the \L ojasiewicz inequality has its advantages over SC, namely it applies to degenerate critical points where SC could fail, and it allows more freedom in the choice of iterative algorithms and convergence measures.
 A more detailed comparison of these two approaches would be of interest in future research.

 The rest of the paper is organized as follows.
 In Section \ref{sec:Lojasiewicz}, we introduce the {\L}ojasiewicz inequality tool with mixed norms on the Hilbert manifold as an abstract convergence theorem.
 In Section \ref{sec:main}, we establish the main result on the exponential convergence of the $a_u$-Sobolev gradient descent method applied to the Gross-Pitaevskii eigenproblem (\ref{eq:eig_original}).
 Section \ref{sec:discretization} is devoted to the analysis of spatial discretization.
 In Section \ref{sec:gen}, we introduce several extensions of the Sobolev gradient descent to other nonlinear eigenproblems.
 Some numerical results are presented in Section \ref{sec:numerical}.
 Finally, we make some concluding remarks in Section \ref{sec:conclusion}.